Home Loan Glossary for Australian Expats

 - Capital Loss: If a property makes a loss (sells for less than the total expenses), then it’s called a capital loss.
 Individuals must report a capital loss on their tax return to deduct the expenses from their taxable income.

-- Commonwealth Bank of Australia: Commonwealth Bank is one of Australia’s leading banks.
+- CBA: Commonwealth Bank of Australia is one of Australia’s leading banks.
 Speak to Odin Mortgage about applying for an expat home loan with Commonwealth Bank.

-- Company Title: A type of ownership for a unit in a building owned by a company.
-The individual buys a share in the company and earns the right to live in a specific unit.
+- Company Title: A type of building ownership where individuals buy shares in a company that owns the building and grants them the rights to occupy a specific unit.
 Many lenders aren’t keen on company title properties.

 - Comparison Rate: Instead of just advertising an interest rate, lenders must show a comparison rate for each credit product.
 Comparison rates reveal the true cost of the loan, including loan application fees and ongoing admin costs.

 - Conditional Approval: Before offering formal approval, the lender will review an individual’s application and offer a preliminary ‘yes’.
 This isn’t a guarantee of formal loan approval.
 They can still reject the application later in the process.

 - Construction Loan: A home loan specifically for building a new dwelling or for major renovations on an existing property.

 - Contract of Sale: A contract detailing the purchaser and vendors’ details, the property, and agreed conditions of sale.
 It’s a requirement for all property sales.